CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 - `credentials`:  The "credentials" element identifies the user's password for logging on to the remote endpoint.
 Note that this XML file will then be storing users and passwords for remote endpoints, and should thus be secured as much as possible on the machine hosting CIS-CAT Pro Assessor.
 When the session type is either `ssh` or `ios`, the `credentials` element can be bypassed by logging into the remote endpoint using a private key file, the path of which is configured in the `path_to_private_key` element.
 If a private key is used for authentication, the `credentials` element can be left out of the `session` configuration.
 - `path_to_private_key`:  The "path_to_private_key" element specifies the full filepath to a private key file to be used for authenticating the `user` to the remote endpoint.
 When configuring a `session`, one of `credentials` or `path_to_private_key` must be specified, for `ssh` or `ios` sessions.
 Note that for `windows` sessions, private key authentication is not currently supported.
 - `enable_password`:  When authenticating a privileged user for `ios` sessions, the `enable_password` is mandatory.
 This element specifies the credentials which allow the privileged user to enter "enable" mode on the Cisco IOS device.
+- `tmp_path`: Configure a custom "temp" directory location for use on the target endpoint.
+By default, the Assessor will use the "temp" folder location defined for that operating system, such as `/tmp` or `C:\Windows\Temp`.
+If a different folder should be used, for example because the `/tmp` partition is configured with `-noexec`, the `tmp_path` element should be included.

 #### Assessments ####